-Oberbillwerder-the blueprint for the housing projec envisages a mix of buildings for living, business, shop ning, entertainment, recreation as well as co buildings and spaces.
-The layout of this new 'green' district is designed around the former drainage ditche running along the fields in straight lines.
-There will be a ring road for motor traffic and separate pedestrian and cyclist-friendly streets as well as wide and narroy waterways and retention basins for excess rainwater a well as communal facilities and areas.
+Oberbillwerder-the blueprint for the housing project envisages a mix of buildings for living, business, shopping, entertainment, recreation as well as communal buildings and spaces.
+The layout of this new 'green' district is designed around the former drainage ditches running along the fields in straight lines.
+There will be a ring road for motor traffic and separate pedestrian and cyclist-friendly streets as well as wide and narrow waterways and retention basins for excess rainwater as well as communal facilities and areas.
 Residents will be able to choose between waterside, rural and urban living and a range of matching building styles.